muratk3n/thirdwave/en/README.md

-"A fear haunted the slaveholders of the South: that non-slaveholding majorities would use taxation to undermine—and eventually abolish—the “peculiar institution.”
+"A fear haunted the slaveholders of the South: that non-slaveholding majorities would use taxation to undermine—and eventually abolish—the 'peculiar institution.'
 They particularly feared wealth taxation: at a time when 40% of the population in Southern states was considered property, property taxes were an existential threat for slaveholding planters.
 They fought such taxes tirelessly, and for two centuries